I noticed that there haven’t been a lot of theories that explain why the character models for GLaDOS are different

 - This could confirm the prototype status of the old chassis, as well as Her plan to destroy it.

-One last thought: The Co-Op DLC confirms the existence of a prototype chassis.
+The Co-Op DLC also confirms the existence of at least one prototype chassis.
 However, instead of having a core plugged into the DOS Mainframe, it was a computer and keyboard.
-It would make sense that when the scientists finally put the Genetic Lifeform part into the Disc Operating System to create GLaDOS, the first iteration of Her existence was never meant to be more than a prototype.
+It would make sense that, when the scientists finally put the Genetic Lifeform part into the Disc Operating System to create GLaDOS, the first iteration of Her existence was never meant to be more than a prototype.
 Even having a different chassis design in Portal 2 suggests that.
 The only reason why it took so long for them to put Her in the “Final Form”, was the fact that She was trying to kill them!

 I hope that I haven’t bored you to death, but after initially coming up with the idea I kept finding evidence to support it!
 Thanks for taking the time to absorb all of this!